Online forms typically include clickable buttons that submit the completed form or take the user to the next page of the form.

 Keeping track of hundreds or thousands of students who may be taking several different classes at once is a gargantuan task, and forms are necessary to track all of it.
 But forms don’t have to be on paper, and most people prefer forms they can fill out easily online, from their computer or mobile device.

 Students may change dramatically over the course of summer break, so why shouldn’t educational forms undergo their own transformation over the summer?
-With the right form software, forms can be created quickly and tested thoroughly, so they’re ready to go when it’s time for students and teachers to return to the classroom.
+With the right form and school workflow software, forms can be created quickly and tested thoroughly, so they’re ready to go when it’s time for students and teachers to return to the classroom.

 Basic School Forms That Work Better Online